 <!DOCTYPE html> <html> <body> <header>MY SITE</header> <nav>SITE NAVIGATION</nav> <main> <section>SECTION A</section> <section>SECTION B</section> </main> <footer>FOOTER</footer> </body> </html>

-Once upon a time in the dark ages of the Internet, the header, footer, body, sidebar, navigation bar, menu bar, breadcrumbs – We only used a single
+Once upon a time in the dark ages of the Internet, we used a single

 But ever since the introduction of HTML5, we have many new tags to deal with the page structures –